zingolabs/zingolib/README.md

 ### Note Management
 Zingo-CLI does automatic note and utxo management, which means it doesn't allow you to manually select which address to send outgoing transactions from.
 It follows these principles:
-* Defaults to sending shielded transactions, even if you're sending to a transparent address
+* Defaults to sending shielded transactions, even if you're sending to a transparent address.
-* Sapling funds need at least 5 confirmations before they can be spent
+* Sapling funds need at least 5 confirmations before they can be spent.
-* Can select funds from multiple shielded addresses in the same transaction
+* Can use funds from multiple shielded addresses in the same transaction.
-* Will automatically shield your transparent funds at the first opportunity
-    * When sending an outgoing transaction to a shielded address, Zingo-CLI can decide to use the transaction to additionally shield your transparent funds (i.e., send your transparent funds to your own shielded address in the same transaction)
+* Will automatically shield your transparent funds at the first opportunity: when sending an outgoing transaction to any shielded address, Zingo-CLI will use the transaction to additionally shield your transparent funds.
+That is, it will send your transparent funds to your own shielded address in the same transaction.
+The `shield` command performs a similar function, but without sending to a shielded address outside of your wallet.

 ## Compiling from source

 #### Pre-requisites
 * Rust v1.37 or higher.
-    * Run `rustup update` to get the latest version of Rust if you already have it installed
+    * Run `rustup update` to get the latest version of Rust if you already have it installed.
 * Rustfmt
-    * Run `rustup component add rustfmt` to add rustfmt
+    * Run `rustup component add rustfmt` to add rustfmt.
+* Git
+    * Please install Git.
+On Debian or Ubuntu, `sudo apt install git`
 * Build tools
-    * Please install the build tools for your platform.
-On Ubuntu `sudo apt install build-essential gcc`
+    * Please also install the build tools for your platform.
+On Debian or Ubuntu `sudo apt install build-essential`

 ```
 git clone https://github.com/zingolabs/zingolib.git